-For the majority of the women, the first sign of cervical cancer appears when changes are recognized through a Pap test (vaginal cytology); a routine test which shows for cancerous and precancerous modification in the cells of the cervix.
+For the majority of women, the first sign of cervical cancer appears when changes are recognized through a Pap test (vaginal cytology); a routine test that shows a cancerous and precancerous modification in the cells of the cervix.
 If a Pap test discloses abnormal cells, more tests are done to determine a diagnosis.
-Additional tests can be performed are:
+Additional tests that can be performed are:

-– Colposcopy: It is performed by using an instrument with light to closely experiment the cervix.
+– Colposcopy: It is performed by using an instrument with a light to closely experiment with the cervix.
 A camera can be attached to the instrument.

 – Biopsy: It is the extraction of a small sample of tissue for later experimentation by a pathologist.
 This formula is usually done without anesthesia.
 And it causes minimal pain or bleeding.
 It’s possible to accomplish the biopsy during a colposcopy.